CASR | Government Documents | Background | In Detail

 Having designed the original Fire class rescue boats, it'd be no surprise if a new Robert Allan design were to be chosen to fit the Naval Large Tug Construction requirement.
 But who might

 build these new tugs is another matter.
 Robert Allan tug designs have been built in West and East coast shipyards.
 Another name to watch is the Netherlands' Damen with its

 Stan Tugs.
 Damen might have fewer tugboats in Canadian waters but has recent experience with sales to the Canadian Government with Irving Shipbuilding delivering Stan Patrol 4207s

 to the CCG.

-CASR will cover the Naval Large Tug Construction Project in more detail in Background.
+Also see the Naval Large Tug Construction Project page in CASR 's Background section.

 The 28.95 m Glens are: CFAV Glendyne (YTB 640), Glendale ('641), Glenevis ('642), Glen- brook ('643),